JuliaLang/julia/doc/stdlib/base.rst

 .. function:: ipermute(A,perm)

-   Like ``permute``, except the inverse of the given permutation is applied.
+   Like :func:`permute`, except the inverse of the given permutation is applied.

 .. function:: squeeze(A)